Ensketchrique/Central-Limit-Theorem-Demonstration/README.md

-# Central-Limit-Theorem-Demonstration
+# Project Overview
-Welcome to the Central Limit Theorem (CLT) Demonstration repository!
-This project illustrates the concept of the Central Limit Theorem through two hands-on experiments using Dice Rolls and Coin Flips.
-The project is designed to visually explain the CLT, its importance in statistics, and its applications in data science.
+The Central Limit Theorem states that, given a sufficiently large sample size, the sampling distribution of the mean of a random variable will approach a normal distribution, regardless of the original data's distribution.
+This is a cornerstone in statistics, providing a basis for making inferences about population parameters.

+In this repository, we will:

+Simulate Dice Rolls - Observe how sums of dice rolls form a normal distribution.
+Simulate Coin Flips - See how binary outcomes can also yield a normal distribution for aggregated results.
+These examples highlight the essence of the CLT and its practical application in understanding data behavior in various fields.